The Endocannabinoid System and medicinal CBD

 CBD can be used effectively in the treatment, among others, of refractory epilepsy, and new applications of cannabis derivatives are discovered every day in the treatment of tics and seizures.

 Cannabis is a very complete and versatile plant composed of some 500 substances with biological activity (cannabinoids, terpenes, chlorophyll, etc. ...).
-Among these substances more than a hundred phytocannabinoids (cannabinoids of plant origin) have been described, of which twenty have been studied in certain depth, although all have therapeutic qualities, and are clearly divided into two branches: the psychoactive and the non-psychoactive.
+Among these substances more than a hundred phytocannabinoids (cannabinoids of plant origin) have been described, of which twenty have been studied in certain depth, although all have therapeutic qualities, and are clearly divided into two branches: the psychotropic and the non-psychotropic.

 Cannabinoids are chemicals that activate cannabinoid receptors that are in the brain and in the rest of the body.
 In addition to phytocannabinoids, there are also endocannabinoids (endogenous cannabinoids, which is the same thing i.e. produced by our own body) and synthetic cannabinoids (created by pharmacists).